 Conduct, based on a protected class, which is so severe and pervasive that it creates an intimidating, abusive or offensive environment in regards to employment, academic or athletic decisions.

 A state in which a person lacks sufficient understanding to make rational decisions or engage in responsible actions related to sexual activity.
 Incapacitation can exist because of a physical, mental or developmental disability or can be caused by the use of alcohol or other drugs.
 Evidence of incapacitation can include, but is not limited to, sleep, unconsciousness, intermittent consciousness, slurred words or difficulty communicating, difficulty walking and vomiting.
 If a reasonable person in the place of someone initiating sexual contact would know that their partner was incapacitated, consent cannot be obtained.
 A person who is incapacitated cannot give consent for sexual activity.

 Actions taken to provide immediate relief and support and to ensure the safety of the complainant and the campus.
 Examples include changing class schedules, changing work area locations, issuing administrative No Contact Orders and providing academic support during the course of the investigation.

-An administrative order issued by the College that is official notice to the Respondent that s/he is not to contact the Complainant.
+An administrative order issued by the College that is official notice to the Respondent that they are not to contact the Complainant.
 Under a No Contact Order, the Complainant also is instructed not to contact the Respondent.
 A No Contact Order is not a legal order, but it is enforceable on College property, and a violation of the order on College property may result in student conduct or employee disciplinary action.